dblsilverio/udacity-fswd-game-catalog/README.md

 Run `user:~/$ docker-image/builder.sh`, and your Game Catalog instance will be readily online on port **5000**.
 The build process will take care of everything needed to run correctly this project.

+#### Backing Up the Database

+SQLite database *game-catalog* is located under the path */udacity/catalog/game-catalog.db*.
+Run this command to create a copy outside of the container:

+`docker cp game-catalog:/udacity/game-catalog.db /my-backups-folder/`

 ### Standalone

 Running Game Catalog demands Python 2.X and few modules to be installed by user.